p-koo/playground/on-demand/README.md

-# Bot to scrape on-demand info for premium movie channels
+# Bot to scrape on-demand info from premium movie channels

 This was my first bot (embarrassingly, written in Matlab) that scrapes on-demand movie info, i.e. name, cast, synopsis, run-time, from the